Divorce in Malaysia

 If the parties have been married for more than two years, they can file a joint petition (by mutual consent), or one party can file a petition for divorce without consent under section 50(1) of the Act.

-As stated above, parties can agree to get divorced and file a joint petition, or if only one party wants a divorce, that party can file a petition for divorce without consent.
+As stated above, parties can agree to get divorced and file a joint petition, or if only one party wants a divorce, that party can file a single petition (divorce without consent)

-• both parties consent freely to the divorce; and
+- both consent freely to the divorce; and

 The parties are free to agree on the division of property, maintenance for the wife, and arrangements for the care and custody of the children.

-Petition for divorce without mutual consent (unilateral petition)
+Petition for divorce without mutual consent (single petition)

 Under section 53(1), either party to the marriage may file a petition for divorce on the grounds that the marriage has broken down irretrievably.